hmcts/aks-cft-deploy/README.md

         c) Install flux and helm operator

     5) Destroy
-        a) Optional to perform terraform destroy for AKS
+        a) Optional to perform terraform destroy for AKS.

 ## Scripts Information